 - Tapping off the excess chocolate too vigorously.

 Air bubbles usually appear when you stir your melted chocolate too fast.
-To get rid of them, stir in a paddle motion (ie. press spoon against the side of bowl & slowly move from left to right.)
+To get rid of them, stir in a paddle motion (ie. press spoon against the side of bowl & slowly move from left to right.).
+Tapping the bowl of melted chocolate on the surface will help to pop them also.

 This tends to happen when your cake pops are still too cold before dipping.
 When they warm up to room temp., they expand a little.
 Allow the remaining cake pops to sit for another a 2-5 mins before dipping.
 With your cracked cake pop, wait until it has harden and just dip it again!